Diabetes in Children: Food Issues at School

 Food issues

-Your child can have regular school lunches.
-If there are many items to choose from, your child needs to understand the meal plan thoroughly to make the best choices.
-Ask to be informed in advance if meals will be delayed because of special school activities, such as parties or trips, so that your child's insulin or snack schedule can be adjusted accordingly to prevent a low blood sugar episode.
+Ask the school to let you know ahead of time if meals will be delayed because of special school activities, such as parties or trips.
+Then you can adjust your child's insulin or snack schedule to prevent a low blood sugar episode.

 Credits